 Alternatively, a tool like Link In Profile can turn your Instagram posts into a clickable feed, where every click takes you to a corresponding post.

 Image and video content is what Instagram is all about.
+You need to create exceptional content to get noticed.

 By creating high-quality images including text that complements the call to action in your caption, you can generate a lot more interest in your blog posts.